oopnet/oopnet/docs/userguide.network.rst

 Adding Components
 ~~~~~~~~~~~~~~~~~

-If you want to add a new component, you can use the utility functions provided in :mod:`~oopnet.utils.adders`.
+If you want to add a new component, you can use the utility functions provided in the :mod:`~oopnet.utils.adders` module.
 Here, we create a new junction and a new pipe to the system:

 .. literalinclude:: /../examples/userguide_network.py